Compute

 8. After the connection test is successful, click OK.

-9. On the My DB Instance Logins page, view login information of the new DB instance.
+9. On the My DB Instance Connections tab page, view information about the new DB instance connection.

-Figure 4 Viewing the login information of the new DB instance
+Figure 4 Viewing information about the new DB instance connection

 You can also click Modify in the Operation column to modify the instance login information, or click Delete to delete unnecessary instance login information.